 Home Buyers’ Plan

-Starting 2020, couples who experience a breakdown in marriage or common law partnership will be able to access the Home Buyer’s Plan.
+Starting in 2020, couples who experience a breakdown in a marriage or common-law partnership will be able to access the Home Buyer’s Plan.
 If your marriage breaks down in the current year or preceding four years of when you intend to make a withdrawal, you can access it even if you do not meet the requirements.
-For first-time home buyers, they can withdraw up to $35,000 from RRSP without having to pay RRSP withdrawal penalty.
+For first-time homebuyers, they can withdraw up to $35,000 from RRSP without having to pay RRSP withdrawal penalty.

 Other changes for 2020